cogment/cogment-doc/docs/reference/cli/directory/directory-client.md

 ## Directory Client Register

-The registration client is used to register (add) a service to the Directory.
+This command is used to register (add) a service to the Directory.

 E.g.: